Sparky-29/Github_Repo_Analyzer/README.md

 ## Why I Built It

-I created this project to combine my interests in data visualization and web development.
-I wanted to build something useful for developers who are curious about their own GitHub activity—or recruiters looking to understand a candidate’s project history at a glance.
+This was my very first project done completely on my own, and I am super happy with it.
+I'm wanting to start looking for work so I wanted to create something for my Portfolio that I gravitated towards.
+Something that could be useful and simple to use for anybody from beginner programmers to professionals, and even for recruiters.
+A way to view either your own Github activity or somebody of interest, or the recruiters to view a candidate's project history at a quick glance.

 This is also a project I’ve used to demonstrate:
 - API integration with authentication-free public endpoints